Overview

 The audio signal from the source enters through input coupling capacitors.
 These capacitors block any DC offset present on the source output and pass only the AC audio waveform into the amplifier's input stage.
 This is sometimes called AC coupling.

-3. First Stage: Small-Signal Transistor Pair
+3. Input Stage: Differential Pair

-5. Output Stage: Power Transistors
+5. Output Stage: Complementary Push-Pull

 Class A/B Operation: Why Both Classes Are Involved

 A pure Class B amplifier would switch each transistor on only for exactly its half of the waveform.
-This is efficient but creates a problem at the zero-crossing point — the moment the signal transitions from positive to negative.
+This is efficient but creates a problem at the zero-crossing point: the moment the signal transitions from positive to negative.
 Because transistors require a small minimum voltage (approximately 0.6 V for a bipolar junction transistor) to begin conducting, there is a brief dead zone where neither transistor is fully on.
 This produces a characteristic distortion artifact called crossover distortion (also called a crossover notch).

-Class A operation keeps both transistors conducting at all times, eliminating crossover distortion entirely — but at the cost of very high idle current and heat.
+Class A operation keeps both transistors conducting at all times, eliminating crossover distortion entirely, but at the cost of very high idle current and heat.

 Class A/B is a compromise: both transistors are biased to conduct slightly even when no signal is present, so neither transistor is ever fully off during the crossover transition.
 This eliminates the crossover notch while keeping idle dissipation much lower than pure Class A.